tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 A process has a self-contained execution environment.
 No resources are shared between processes.
 But threads have a private resource from a process, and multiple threads in the same process also can share the resource of their process.

+**The Advantages and Disadvantages of Threads**

+Advantages

+- Improve the performance of applications.
+- Asynchronous workflows.
+- Exploiting multiple processors.
+- More responsive user interfaces.

+Disadvantages

+- Safety.
+- Liveness.
+- Performance.
+Thread introduces additional performance costs, for example context switches, and synchronization costs.

+Properly using multi-thread is more beneficial than disadvantages.

 ## Thread Objects

 Each thread is associated with an instance of the class `Thread`.
 There are two basic strategies for using `Thread` objects to create a concurrent application.